d33znu75/d33znu75.github.io/_posts/2024-10-20-inception.md

 Next, we examined the main folder of WordPress.
 The index.php file refers us to free_items.php.
 The website displays the text: "Congrats!
 You Won a free Arduino!
 Click On The Image To See More Details," and clicking the image downloads an executable (which is malware).

-Analyzing the code, we noticed obfuscated JavaScript.
+Analyzing the website source code, we noticed obfuscated JavaScript.
 In the array of strings, we found a hex string containing the second part of the flag:

 ![](../images/odyssey/7.png)

-"3472375f30665f6326635f" -> "4r7_0f_c&c_"
+"3472375f30665f6326635f" -> `4r7_0f_c&c_`

 ### The third part of the flag